Ombudsman Scheme Approved Inspection Procedure

 Removers must certify that they have no current convictions with either Trading Standards or the Health and Safety Executive.

-Thereafter, members commit to making themselves available for annual accreditation appraisal and further inspection during each subsequent membership period.
+Thereafter, members commit to making themselves available for accreditation appraisal and further inspection during each subsequent membership period.